ageitgey/face_recognition/README.md

 ## How Face Recognition Works

-If you want to learn how face location and recognition work instead of depending on a black box library, [read my article](https://medium.com/@ageitgey/machine-learning-is-fun-part-4-modern-face-recognition-with-deep-learning-c3cffc121d78).
+If you want to learn how facial feature location and face recognition works instead of depending on a black box library, [read my article](https://medium.com/@ageitgey/machine-learning-is-fun-part-4-modern-face-recognition-with-deep-learning-c3cffc121d78).

 ## Caveats

 * The face recognition model is trained on adults and does not work very well on children.
-It tends to mix up children quite easy using the default comparison threshold of 0.6.
+It tends to mix up children quite easily using the default comparison threshold of 0.6.

 ## Deployment to Cloud Hosts (Heroku, AWS, etc)